• Fact Checked

 When to Seek Medical Assistance

-While the home remedies we just described are all safe and backed by science, they should not attempted until your doctor confirms diagnosis, since yeast infections share symptoms with other common vaginal infections
+While the home remedies we just described are all safe and backed by science, they should not be attempted until your doctor confirms diagnosis, since yeast infections share symptoms with other common vaginal infections like bacterial vaginosis and urinary tract infections.

-Also, if you continue to experience symptoms despite taking these natural remedies or experience symptoms accompanied by fever, pelvic pain, or unusual vaginal bleeding, call your doctor right away.
-And if you ever experience recurrent vaginal yeast infections, meaning more than four per year, reach out to your doctor so they can help you investigate why these infections keep happening.
+Also, if you continue to experience symptoms despite taking these natural remedies or experience symptoms accompanied by fever, pelvic pain, or unusual vaginal bleeding, call your gynecologist or healthcare provider right away.
+And if you ever experience recurrent vaginal yeast infections, meaning more than four per year, reach out to your doctor so they can help you investigate why these infections keep happening and whether there's an underlying medical condition like a weakened immune system or other healthcare concern.

 A Holistic Approach to Vaginal Health

 Vaginal health is about more than clearing infections.
-It’s about adopting a lifestyle that supports a healthy vaginal microbiome.
+It's about adopting a lifestyle that supports a healthy vaginal microbiome and overall well-being.
 This lifestyle includes things like:

 • Practicing safe sex